publiccodenet/about/activities/tool-management/mattermost.md

 ## Mattermost management

-Mattermost is installed, maintained and kept up-to-date by the Operations Coordinator and is running on a VPS with 8 GB of RAM.
-User registration and management also falls under the Operations Coordinator responsibilities.
+Mattermost is installed, maintained and kept up-to-date by the operations coordinator and is running on a VPS with 8 GB of RAM.
+User registration and management also falls under the operations coordinator's responsibilities.
 This includes uploading important emojis :)

 General updates and upgrades by SSH-ing into the machine as root: